Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data: Introduction

 {\bf State of the art.} In the last couple of decades, several findings have emerged in the domain of data-driven optimization methods, with noteworthy results proposed.
-Existing contributions include the scenario approach for robust control analysis and synthesis problems using semidefinite convex programming~\citep{calafiore2006scenario}; a framework for random convex programs to derive explicit upper tail probability bounds and extend to cases with posteriori violated constraints~\citep{calafiore2010random}; a probabilistic connection between scenario convex programs and robust convex and chance-constrained programs, expanded to non-convex problems with binary decision variables~\citep{esfahani2014performance,margellos2014road}; and a constructive framework linking infinite-dimensional linear programming with tractable finite convex programs~\citep{mohajerin2018infinite}, among others.
+Existing contributions include the scenario approach for robust control analysis and synthesis problems using semidefinite convex programming~\citep{calafiore2006scenario}; a framework for random convex programs to derive explicit upper tail probability bounds and extend to cases with a posteriori violated constraints~\citep{calafiore2010random}; a probabilistic connection between scenario convex programs and robust convex and chance-constrained programs, expanded to non-convex problems with binary decision variables~\citep{esfahani2014performance,margellos2014road}; and a constructive framework linking infinite-dimensional linear programming with tractable finite convex programs~\citep{mohajerin2018infinite}, among others. {Related finite-analysis ideas based on Lipschitz continuity have also been used to handle continuum constraints in system identification; see, for instance,~\citep[Sec.~5]{khosravi2023kernel}, where frequency-domain side-information is enforced on a finite grid via a Lipschitz-based mesh condition.}